AFLplusplus/AFLplusplus/docs/technical_details.md

 # Technical "whitepaper" for afl-fuzz

-NOTE: this document is rather outdated!
+NOTE: this document is mostly outdated!

 This document provides a quick overview of the guts of American Fuzzy Lop.